 The Subsistence Zone ($3.00-$15.00 daily): Damascus, Lahore, Sudan, Yangon, Bago, Mae Sot, Pokhara, Chennai, Laos, Malawi.
 These destinations reward travelers who can tolerate uncertainty and minimal infrastructure.

 The Compressed Middle ($15.00-$80.00 daily): Most of Southeast Asia, South Asia's secondary cities, Eastern Europe, and parts of Latin America.
-Here, $50 buys what $150 buys in premium zones, but the experience differs qualitatively, not just quantitatively.
+Here, $50 buys what $150 buys in premium zones.
+But the experience differs qualitatively, not just quantitatively.

 The Premium Archipelago ($80.00+ backpacker minimum): Iceland, Alaska, French territories, Caribbean islands, Mexican cities, and scattered US locations.
-These destinations have achieved pricing autonomy—costs determined by local supply constraints rather than regional competition.
+These destinations have achieved pricing autonomy, costs determined by local supply constraints rather than regional competition.

 What This Means for the Next Six Months